K123AsJ0k1/cloud-hpc-oss-mlops-platform/integration-setup.md

 ### Cloud

-To test OSS tools use the following:
+To access OSS tools use the following:

 ```
 # Kubeflow central dashboard